neat-log/neat-log/README.md

 ### `var output = require('neat-log/output')`

-Get a tagger for your template literals to make them nicer.
+Get a function to make your template literals nicer.
 Removes spaces and stuff™.

 ## License